From a Distance: Bette Midler version

 "From a Distance" became an international commercial success after it was covered by American singer Bette Midler for her seventh studio album, Some People's Lives (1990).
 World events at this time gave the song a resonance as an anthem during the Gulf War.
-It reached number one on the US Billboard Adult Contemporary chart and number two on the Billboard Hot 100.
-The song went on to win a Grammy for Song of the Year in 1991 and a "3 Million Airs Award" from Broadcast Music Incorporated.
+It reached number one on the US Billboard Adult Contemporary chart and number two on the Billboard Hot 100, become her fourth top 10.
+The song went on to win a Grammy for Song of the Year (for Julie Gold) in 1991 and a "3 Million Airs Award" from Broadcast Music Incorporated.
 The song also reached the top 10 in Australia, Canada, Ireland, and New Zealand.
-In the United Kingdom, the song peaked at number six following a re-release in 1991.
+In the United Kingdom, the song peaked at number six following a re-release in 1991, having originally failed to make the top 40 when released concurrently with Cliff Richard's version.

 Midler re-recorded a Christmas edition for her 2006 Christmas album, Cool Yule, with additional lyrics by Los Angeles native Jay Landers.
 Additional recordings of the original have been performed by Gold, Griffith, Simon Nicol (of Fairport Convention) and many others.

 Critical reception

-Larry Flick from Billboard described "From a Distance" as a "soothing hymn that invokes inspirational images similar to "Wind Beneath My Wings", adding that the song "proves that the Divine Miss M still has what it takes to tackle top 40 territory."
+Larry Flick from Billboard magazine described "From a Distance" as a "soothing hymn that invokes inspirational images similar to 'Wind Beneath My Wings'", adding that the song "proves that the Divine Miss M still has what it takes to tackle top 40 territory."
 Hannsjörg Riemann from German Bravo gave Midler's version two out of three, viewing it as a "tearjerker".
 He added, "The scandal noodle of the US show scene has a great voice, as can also be seen here.
 Leisurely tempo, pleasant melody, medium strong arrangement."
-Alison Mayes from Calgary Herald called it a "sure-hit", saying that it "should have been done by Whitney Houston".
+Alison Mayes from Calgary Herald named it a "sure-hit", saying that it "should have been done by Whitney Houston".